University of Glasgow: Sports association

 Sporting affairs are regulated by the Glasgow University Sports Association (GUSA) (previously the Glasgow University Athletics Club) which works closely with the Sport and Recreation Service.
 There are a large number of varied clubs, including Squash, Gaelic Football, Basketball, Cycling, Football, Hockey, Netball, Martial Arts and Rowing, who regularly compete in BUCS competitions.
 Students who join one of the sports clubs affiliated with the university must also join GUSA.
 However, there are also regular classes and drop-in sessions for various sports which are non-competitive and available to all university gym members.

 Mature Students' Association

 The community of mature students—that is those students aged 21 or over—are served by the Mature Students' Association located at 62 Oakfield Avenue.
 The MSA aims are to provide all mature students with facilities for recreation and study.
 Throughout the year, the MSA also organizes social events and peer support for the wide range of subjects studied by the university's mature students.

 Media

 There is an active student media scene at the university, part of, but editorially independent from, the SRC.
 There is a newspaper, the Glasgow University Guardian; Glasgow University Magazine; Glasgow University Student Television; and Subcity Radio.
-In recent years, independent of the SRC, the Queen Margaret Union has published a fortnightly magazine, qmunicate, and Glasgow University Union has produced the G-you magazine, formerly known as GUUi.
+In recent years, independent of the SRC, the Queen Margaret Union has published a fortnightly magazine, qmunicate, and Glasgow University Union produces the Magazine of the Glasgow University Union, referred to and marketed as "MoGUU", formerly known as 'G-you' and GUUi.